RebelGuy/chat-mate/projects/server/readme.md

 Returns data with no properties.

 ### `GET /masterchat/authentication`
-Check whether the currently active Masterchat instance is authenticated.
-If you have recently updated the authentcation via the `YoutubeAuth` script, you will have to call the `POST /masterchat/authentication` for all active Masterchat instances to refresh their stored credentials.
+Check whether Masterchat is authenticated.
+We can only infer authentication from the previous request - if you refresh credentials and the endpoint still indicates missing authentication, you may have to wait a bit.

 Returns data with the following properties:
-- `authenticated` (`boolean | null`): Whether the Masterchat instance is authenticated.
+- `authenticated` (`boolean | null`): Whether Masterchat is authenticated.
-  - `true`: The Masterchat instance is authenticated.
+  - `true`: Masterchat is authenticated.
-  - `false`: The Masterchat instance is not authenticated.
+  - `false`: Masterchat is not authenticated.
 This could be because the provided credentials are invalid, or have expired.
 Actions requiring a logged-in user will fail (e.g. livestream moderation).
-  - `null`: Unknown - no Masterchat instance is active, or authentication has not been verified yet.
+  - `null`: Unknown - no Masterchat instance can be created, or authentication has not been verified yet.
 - `lastUpdatedTimestamp` (`number | null`): At what time we last updated the Youtube authentication in the database. `null` if Masterchat is not authenticated.

-### `POST /masterchat/authentication`
-Refreshes the credentials stored by each active masterchat instance.
-To be used after updating authentication via the `YoutubeAuth` script.

-Returns data with no properties.

 ### `GET /username`
 Gets the username of the official ChatMate registered account.